By Kristian Ponsford

 I believe technology can be to our era what the Cathedrals were to previous worshipers.

 Walk into a Cathedral and the sheer size and grandeur of the place screams of the glory and majesty of God.
 Now an aspect of that is missing in most modern worship settings.
 Maybe the use of technology, media and well-crafted sounds can draw our worshippers to a higher place to a sense of the majestic and to a place of wonder in worship.

 This is why I love using loops and technology in our worship times.

 Loops are more common than you might think too, in fact it’s harder to find chart topping bands that don’t use loops when playing live.
-The worship scene is readily accepting and recognising the advantage of loops and there is a vast online community offering support and guidance.
+The worship scene is readily accepting and recognizing the advantage of loops and there is a vast online community offering support and guidance.

 The application of running loops varies from simple iPod setups to laptops and midi controllers.
 Personally I use a brilliant piece of software called Ableton Live to trigger my loops.
 Ableton is amazing and is one of the most versatile programs ever.

 Ableton can be found in many DJ setups or is usually being run on the macbook you often notice sat next to the drummer.

 Probably the biggest reason I chose Ableton was the fact that I am still in total control of the loop.
 I am not playing to a backing track.
 Ableton allows me to move around the song with ease and with the press of foot pedal I can trigger off the verse or repeat the chorus or bridge.
 I can play with loop and not to loops.